 (Dyspepsia; Non-ulcer Dyspepsia; Non-ulcer Stomach Pain)

-Indigestion is discomfort in the upper abdomen or chest.
-It is often linked to nausea, belching, or bloating.
+Indigestion is discomfort in the upper belly or chest.
+It may result in pain or a burning feeling after eating.
+A person may also have nausea, belching, or bloating.

 When Should I Call My Doctor?

 It is common to have indigestion from time to time.
 If it gets worse or happens more often, make an appointment to see the doctor.

 You should also call the doctor if you have:

 - Been taking medicines for more than one month to try to ease symptoms

 When Should I Call for Medical Help Right Away?